awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

-# Using Amazon SageMaker Jobs<a name="using-amazon-sagemaker-jobs"></a>
+# Using SageMaker Jobs<a name="using-amazon-sagemaker-jobs"></a>

-To run a job using the Amazon SageMaker Operators for Kubernetes, you can either apply a YAML file or use the supplied Helm Charts\.
+To run a job using the SageMaker Operators for Kubernetes, you can either apply a YAML file or use the supplied Helm Charts\.

 All operator sample jobs in the following tutorials use sample data taken from a public MNIST dataset\.
 In order to run these samples, download the dataset into your Amazon S3 bucket\.
 You can find the dataset in [Download the MNIST Dataset\.](https://docs.aws.amazon.com/sagemaker/latest/dg/ex1-preprocess-data-pull-data.html)